IBM/processmining/README.md

 ## Installation scripts
 Traditional installation of process mining and task mining on premises  [Installation scripts](./Installation_on_prem/README.md).
 Following this script might accelerate the installation process for POCs.

+## REST APIs
+[REST APIs](./REST%20APIs/) contains [IPMClient](./REST%20APIs/IPMClient/), a powerful python library that simplifies drastically the use of Process Mining REST API in a python program.
+Most REST APIs are implemented and you can easily request analytics results, create projects, upload data, create users, and many more, through a few python line of code.

+## LLM
+[LLM](./LLM/chat-with-api/) is an experiment from Emmanuel Tissandier, to interact with a bot that interprets your request using LLM, and call the appropriate action to provide you with the answer.
+This is an interesting example of using Process Mining REST API and LangChain.

 ## Hands-on Labs